Grumman XTSF: Cancellation

-A mockup of the cockpit, center fuselage, and wing center section was built and was inspected by the BuAer in the fall 1944.
-However, the contract for the prototype XTSF-1s was terminated in January 1945.
-This was due to a variety of factors, including the Navy's belief that the Grumman engineers and factory were already at capacity producing the F6F Hellcat, the F7F, and the F8F Bearcat, that the XTSF-1 would be too large for practical operations from escort carriers, and because it was believed the Grumman G-70, to be built as the XTB3F, was a better prospect.
+A mockup of the cockpit, center fuselage, and wing center section was built and was inspected by the Bureau of Aeronautics in the fall 1944.
+The contract for the prototype XTSF-1s, though, was terminated in January 1945, due to a variety of factors, including the Navy's belief that the Grumman engineers and factory were already at capacity producing the F6F Hellcat, the F7F, and the F8F Bearcat, that the XTSF-1 would be too large for practical operations from escort carriers, and the Grumman G-70, to be built as the XTB3F, was believed to be a better prospect.
 In addition, the F7F was proving difficult to certify for operations from aircraft carriers, further prejudicing the Navy against the design.

-Some sources erroneously state that the XTSF-1 became the XTB2F, however this is not the case.
-The XTSF-1 was the only aircraft ever designated by the U.S. Navy in the 'TS for Torpedo Scout' category, the designation being superseded and incorporated, along with 'BT for Bomber-Torpedo', 'SB for Scout-Bomber', and 'TB for Torpedo-Bomber', into the new 'A for Attack' series.
+Some sources erroneously state that the XTSF-1 became the XTB2F, but this is not the case.
+The XTSF-1 was the only aircraft ever designated by the U.S. Navy in the TS for Torpedo Scout category, the designation being superseded and incorporated, along with BT for Bomber-Torpedo, SB for Scout-Bomber, and TB for Torpedo-Bomber, into the new A for Attack series.